rycus86/githooks/docs/git_hooks_update.md

 Executes an update check for a newer Githooks version.

-git hooks update [force]
-git hooks update [enable|disable]

-	If it finds one, or if `force` was given, the downloaded install script is executed for the latest version.
+If it finds one and the user accepts the prompt (or `--yes` is used) the installer is executed to update to the latest version.

-	The `enable` and `disable` options enable or disable the automatic checks that would normally run daily after a successful commit event.
+The `--enable` and `--disable` options enable or disable the automatic checks that would normally run daily after a successful commit event.

 ```
 git hooks update